 Also of interest is that St. Anthony has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in St. Anthony in 2010 was $36,293, which is wealthy relative to Minnesota and the nation.
-This equates to an annual income of $145,172 for a family of four.
-However, St. Anthony contains both very wealthy and poor people as well.
+The per capita income in St. Anthony in 2018 was $51,834, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $207,336 for a family of four.

-St. Anthony is a somewhat ethnically-diverse city.
+St. Anthony is a very ethnically-diverse city.
 The people who call St. Anthony home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Anthony residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Anthony include Irish, Norwegian, Swedish, and Polish.
+Important ancestries of people in St. Anthony include German, Swedish, Norwegian, English, and Irish.

 The most common language spoken in St. Anthony is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Chinese and African languages.